commaai/monitoring/README.md

 Feel free to fork this and just show off your solution on your GitHub.
 Or, when done, apply for a job here at givemeajob@comma.ai

-We are hiring a full time "Driving Monitoring Engineer", and when you apply, we'll ask you complete this challenge.
+We are hiring a full time "Driving Monitoring Engineer", and when you apply, we'll ask that you complete this challenge.

 Twitter
 ------